onatalushko/time_tracker/README.txt

-$Id$
 -----------------------------------
 Description
 -----------------------------------
-This project is a suite of modules that will add time tracking features to any node or any nodes comments.
+This project is a suite of modules that will add time tracking features to any entity or any nodes comments.

 Time Tracker Features

-  * Track Time on Nodes and/or Comments
+  * Track Time on Entities and/or Node Comments
   * Track time using time intervals (start and end times) or durations
   * Integrated Timer to track time as you go
   * Time estimating
   * User Time Sheets to display weekly logged time
   * View for reporting on tracked time

 Time Tracker Dependencies

   * Views (specifically Views 2)
   * Views Calc
   NOTE: Time Tracker will actually work without views or views calc, you just won't be able to access the time tracker reports page

 -----------------------------------
 Integration
 -----------------------------------

 We originally developed this project for use with Open Atrium, but recently we have abstracted the Open Atrium aspects into Features and committed them to github.
 Currently we have two features that extend Time Tracker in Open Atrium

   * Atrium Time Tracker
     https://github.com/fuseinteractive/Atrium-Time-Tracker
   * Atrium Time Tracker Reports
     https://github.com/fuseinteractive/Atrium-Time-Tracker-Reports

 We highly recommend using these features if you are implementing time tracker on your Open Atrium install.

 There is some casetracker integration built into Time Tracker.
 It is mostly for displaying casetracker project names when viewing any node that is deemed a 'case' by case tracker

 Time Tracker also has full views integration and comes with a sample 'reports'